epitron/upm/README.md

 ## TODOs:

-* Build using the pretty text-mode UI that passenger-install uses
+* Use the pretty text-mode UI that passenger-install uses
 * Context-dependent operation
-  * if you're in a ruby project, prioritize the 'ruby' namespace
+  * if you're in a ruby project's directory, set the 'ruby' namespace to highest priority